 Getting Started with Video Strategy: Do it Yourself Video Production

 ‘Do It Yourself’ (DIY) video production is often the first step for most businesses as they explore their promotional options – creating a video in house is an inexpensive way to see how video marketing ‘works’.
 As a video producer and small business owner, I understand both aspects, which will assist you as you read use guide.

-Ask questions – if you have ANY questions about planning, script wiring, editing, marketing or whatever – post your question below and I will answer it!
+Ask questions – if you have ANY questions about planning, script wiring, editing, marketing or whatever – post your question at the bottom of the page in the comments and I will answer it!